Managing small-acreage horse farms in Central and Eastern Oregon

 Winter pasture management

 Frozen or snow-covered pastures are less subject to damage from the activity of heavy animals.
 Grass and other forage plants are dormant under these conditions.
 Snow-covered pastures provide the most protection to grasses.
 Frozen pastures reduce soil compaction but expose dormant pasture plants to grazing.
-Bored horses may graze exposed dormant plants below their growing points or even graze the roots.
+Bored horses may graze exposed dormant plants below their growing points, potentially damaging the roots.
 Although not nutritious, dormant plants satisfy the animal’s desire to chew.

 During winter, you can promote pasture condition by limiting turn-out time to one or two hours a day.
 Monitor the activity of your animals and the condition of forage plants during winter turnout times.